Kinggerm/GetOrganelleDB/README.md

 Due to the unstable accessibility to Github in some regions, the `get_organelle_config.py` sometimes fails with connection error (e.g. timeout).
 In most cases, try the above command for more times will simply work.

-### Initialization from local files
+### Option 2 Initialization from local files

 If `Initialization from Github` still fails after many trials, download this repository and run `get_organelle_config.py` with the flag `--use-local`.
-Make your own database is feasible if you use the same directory structure, but not recommended.
+Making your own database is feasible if you use the same directory structure, but not recommended.

 Supposing you want to install version `0.0.0` of `embplant_pt` and `embplant_mt`, you can choose any one of the following code blocks to install: